PIEB journal guide to authors

 Submission fee payment

 - The fee is subject to change considering the publisher occurring costs for sustaining and improving the open-access business model, as well as counting competitive publishing environment demanding to keep the high quality of international publication services.
-Changes in pricing happen only once per year, usually in the January-February.
+Changes in pricing happen only once per year.

 - The fee is due to pay only after accepting the paper by Editorial Boards and positive expertise review.

-- The fee provides compensation for the range of services related to the expertise, scientific and technical editing, online printing, electronic storing and web-managing.
+- The fee provides compensation of a range services related with expertise, scientific and technical editing, online printing, electronic storing and web-managing.
 All papers are printed online (with corresponding online ISSN).